micahhausler/cedar-access-control-for-k8s/docs/Demo.md

     })
 };

-// admission policy to forbid resource creation without an owner key forbid (
+// admission policy to forbid resource creation, deletion, or update without an owner key forbid (
     principal is k8s::User in k8s::Group::"requires-labels",
     action in [